codemagic-ci-cd/codemagic-docs/content/flutter-configuration/moving-wfe-to-yaml.md

 ---
-title: Moving From Workflow Editor to yaml
+title: Moving From Workflow Editor to YAML
 description: How to move from Codemagic workflow editor to yaml configuration.
 weight: 7
 ---